ChunHwan/Reproducible-Research_CourseProject1/PA1_template.md

 ##### Are there differences in activity patterns between weekdays and weekends?
 > 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day
-> 2. Make a panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+> 2. Make a panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days

+#### Submitting the Assignment
+##### Commit your completed PA1_template.Rmd file to the master branch of your git repository
+##### Commit your PA1_template.md and PA1_template.html files produced by processing your R markdown file
+##### If your document has figures included (it should) then they should have been placed in the figure/ directory by default